Prehistoric Trackways National Monument

 Website:

-The Prehistoric Trackways National Monument site includes a major deposit of Paleozoic Era fossilized footprints in fossil mega-trackways of land animals, sea creatures, and insects.
+Prehistoric Trackways National Monument is in the Robledo Mountains near the city of Las Cruces.
+The monument's Paleozoic Era fossils are on 5,255 acres (2,127 ha) of land administered by the Bureau of Land Management.
+The site includes a major deposit of Paleozoic Era fossilized footprints in fossil mega-trackways of land animals, sea creatures, and insects.
 These are known as trace fossils or ichnofossils.
 There are also fossilized plants and petrified wood present, as well as plenty of marine invertebrate fossils including brachiopods, gastropods, cephalopods, bivalves, and echinoderms.
 Much of the fossilized material originated during the Permian Period and is around 280 million years old.

 Some of the animals who may have left tracks in the Robledo Mountains include Dimetrodon, Eryops, Edaphosaurus, and multiple other pelycosaurs.
 There are at least 13 major trace fossils found at the monument.